GerElef/pywebwatcher2/README.md

 - Add config file + flag [Progress will start later on.]
 - Add a visualizer for the sniffer.
 [Progress will start later on.]
 - Create fast custom C engine for "compiling" PDF files, with a python3 API, to use in this project.
 [Progress will start 2021 Summer] [Highest priority]
+- Add HTML visualizer output for the data range (specified by arguments) with D3.js + appropriate flag
 - Add an actual UI to start the program so CMD isn't required to always be up.
 [POSTPONED]